TSMaitry/alaterm/INSTALL.md

 If you use a mouse, right-click is enabled for context menus.

 ### UPDATES TO ALATERM

 Once alaterm is installed and running, that is all you need to do.
-Programs such as **gimp** and **libreoffice-still** are installed via command line.
+Then, you can install programs such as GIMP and LibreOffice via command line.
-Caution: Installation of Java, or its runtime, may conflict with Android.

 It is always possible that something needs to be corrected, without re-installation.
-Or, a new capability may appear in Termux, and that will enable a new capability in alaterm.
+Or, a new capability may appear in Termux, which enables a new capability in alaterm.
 You can check for possible new information in the NEWS.md file, at the alaterm project page on GitHub.

 If you re-run `bash 00-alaterm.bash install` with an existing installation, then any non-destructive updates will be automatically applied.
 This only updates alaterm itself, not the Linux software.
+It does not re-dowload the massive Arch Linux ARM archive.

 ### WHERE ALATERM IS INSTALLED